plone/plone.app.event/docs/installation.rst

 use the "plone.app.event.at:default" profile instead, if you plan to use the Archetypes based ATEvent type.

+Use the provided upgrade steps to upgrade Dexterity behaviors: Attribute storage (Migrate fields from annotation storage to attribute storage) and New IRichText behavior (Enable the new IRichText instead of the IEventSummary behavior).

 Upgrading from Products.ATContentType to plone.app.event
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~